amberjungminlee/azure-multitenant-architecture-terraform/docs/decisions.md

  2. All teams will have the same IAM roles (Operator, Developer, Read-Only)
  3. Key Vault makes sense as part of the shared resources
  4. Resource groups help analyze each team's usage separately in cost analysis
+ 5. A team will have access to their own log analytics workspace as well as a shared analytics workspace

 Future Developments to make scripts production ready
  1. Create module for users and role assignments